the-turing-way/the-turing-way/chapters/reproducible_environments.md

 There are a number of different tools available for creating and working with containers.
 We will focus on Docker, which is widely used, but be aware that others such as Singularity also exist.
 Singularity is sometimes preferred for use on HPC systems as it does not need `sudo` permissions to be run, while Docker does.

-In Docker the recipe files used to generate images are known as Dockerfiles, and should be named `Dockerfile`.
+In Docker the recipe files used to generate images are known as Dockerfiles, and should be named "Dockerfile".

 [DockerHub](https://hub.docker.com/) hosts a great many pre-made images which can be downloaded and build upon, such as [images](https://hub.docker.com/_/ubuntu) of Ubuntu machines.
-This makes the process of writing Dockerfiles relatively easy since users very rarely need to start from scratch.
+This makes the process of writing Dockerfiles relatively easy since users very rarely need to start from scratch, they can just customise existing images.
 However, this does leave a user vulnerable to similar security issues as were described in the section on [YAML files](#Security_issues):

 - It is possible to include malicious code in Docker images
 - It is possible for people producing images to unknowingly include software in them with security vulnerabilities